Request Education

 Bringing in the Bystander is an evidence-based curriculum developed by researchers, public health professionals, and social workers.
 This program focuses on educating participants about the many ways sexual and relationship violence can manifest and provides historical information about how bystanders can be impactful in creating change.
 Participants will learn about the continuum of violence and the importance of understanding identity in preventing and responding to sexual violence, strategies for confronting harmful words and actions that contribute to violence, and skills to build empathy for victims and survivors.

-Exploring Healthy Relationships is a workshop that was created for students by students and is presented by peer educators.
+Community Health 101 is a workshop that was created for students by students and is presented by peer educators.
 This fun and interactive workshop takes students through a series of activities to examine their relationship and determine their non-negotiables and values.
 This presentation will help students develop strategies for communication and skills for setting boundaries.

 Escalation is a compelling film that tells the story of an abusive relationship - from its sweet beginnings to a tragic end.
 The authentic depiction of unhealthy behaviors escalating into abuse helps people recognize and understand the early signs of relationship abuse.